Scholarships

 Eligibility: Extraordinary young people under the age of 18 who have completed a significant piece of work

-Application: www.ditd.org, submit an original piece of work in the categories of Mathematics, Science, Literature, Music, Technology, Philosophy or Outside the Box that shows your potential to make a positive contribution to society
+Application: www.ditd.org, submit an original piece of work in the categories of Math, Science, Literature, Music, Technology, Philosophy or Outside the Box that shows your potential to make a positive contribution to society

 Amount: $10,000 - $50,000